 One of the best examples I can think of is creating a new website for a B2B tech company.
 In this case, we had a lot of intelligence about the particular problem that we solved and we had a lot of information by sector, size of company and the like.
 We created an assessment on our website that let the user enter information about their business and then we gave them a data-driven assessment about how far along they were in their maturity cycle for this particular situation.
 Prospects could ask for a conversation with a business development rep to gain further insights.
 This became a really popular part of our website and our best lead generation tool that year.

 What is your favorite marketing channel or platform, and why?
 E.g. out-of-home, organic search, email, TV, etc.

-What’s the largest single marketing initiative or A/B test (spend, audience-size, etc.) you’ve participated in and what lessons did you learn from it?
+What’s the largest single marketing initiative (spend, audience-size, etc.) you’ve participated in and what lessons did you learn from it?